Fiori-Tracker/fioritracker.github.io/1909SPS08/installation/asis-info-steps.md

 You will need RFC destinations for each system that you plan to manage with Fiori Tracker.
 Please set RFC destinations In your central system using transaction sm59.
 Each RFC destination should point to one of your managed systems.

-The user that is set in RFC destination needs to have the following authorizations:
+The user that is set in RFC destination needs to have type SYSTEM and the following authorizations:

 Authorization: S_RFC<br>
 ACTVT: 16<br>